Adaptavant/AW-Code-Standards/sonarqube/java/README.md

 # Gradle

-The SonarScanner for Gradle provides an easy way to start SonarQube analysis of a Gradle project.

 ## Prerequisites
    - Gradle versions 3+
    - At least the minimal version of Java supported by your SonarQube server is in use,`SonarQube` scanners require version `8` or `11` of the `JVM` and the SonarQube server requires version `11`